RedHatQuickCourses/llmops-llmd/README.md

 - Understand the Architecture: Get a clear overview of the components, from the intelligent KServe Gateway and scheduler to the vLLM worker pods.

-- Get Hands-On: Move from theory to practice by deploying a fully functional, auto-scaling inference service on OpenShift.
+- Get Hands-On: Move from theory to practice via Arcade experience or following along with the Walkthrough to deploya fully functional, intelligent routing inference service on OpenShift AI 3 for all vLLM powered large language models.

 Course Structure

 This course is broken down into the following key modules:

-- llm-d Benefits & Value: The core business case for llm-d vs. public APIs.
+- The Red Hat AI Enterprise Platform and the role of llm-d

+- Overview of the vLLM and distributed inference with llm-D as the production grade AI inference stack.

+- Architecture Overview: How the components (Gateway, Scheduler, vLLM) work together.

 - Use-Case Identification: A framework for identifying high-impact AI workloads.

-- The "Well-Lit Paths": A deep dive into the four llm-d deployment patterns.

-- Architecture Overview: How the components (Gateway, Scheduler, vLLM) work together.

-- Hands-On Lab: Deploying llm-d on OpenShift AI.
-"Coming Soon"

-- Hands-On Interactive Lab

-The centerpiece of this course is a fully interactive, Arcade-based lab.
-This walkthrough guides you through the entire llm-d deployment on OpenShift / OpenShift AI.
+- Arcade Interactive experience: The centerpiece of this course is a fully interactive, Arcade-based lab.
+This walkthrough guides you through the entire llm-d deployment on  OpenShift AI.

-You will see and build a live deployment that demonstrates:

-- The Intelligent Inference Scheduler

-- Smart Routing based on real-time pod load

-- Auto-scaling LLM workers to meet demand

-- Troubleshooting common resource constraints

 Prerequisites